 Procedural note 2:

-Any decision to retract or remove content must be upwardly referred to Australia’s Science Channel’s management team.
-Any decision to issue a formal apology as part of corrective action must be upwardly referred to the Royal Institution of Australia’s (owner of Australia’s Science Channel) Director and General Manager.
+Any decision to retract or remove content must be upwardly referred to The Royal Institution of Australia management team.
+Any decision to issue a formal apology as part of corrective action must be upwardly referred to The Royal Institution of Australia’s CEO.

 10.1 Editorial Independence in relation to commercial interests

-Australia’s Science Channel values its editorial independence and the trust relationship with the users.
-Commercial agendas and sponsorship arrangements will not interfere with the editorial choices nor the reputability of the science portrayed on Australia’s Science Channel.
+The Royal Institution of Australia values its editorial independence and the trust relationship with its users.
+Commercial agendas and sponsorship arrangements will not interfere with the editorial choices or the reputability of the science portrayed on The Royal Institution of Australia.

 10.2 Commercial messaging placement and treatment

-Australia’s Science Channel values the user experience it offers as its greatest asset, therefore commercial messages and sponsorship and partnership related branding are integrated into the user experience, delivered in an un-‐obstructive and un-‐offensive way and deemed relevant to the content and audience profile.
+The Royal Institution of Australia values the user experience it offers as its greatest asset, therefore commercial messages and sponsorship and partnership related branding are integrated into the user experience, delivered in an unobstructed and inoffensive way and deemed relevant to the content and audience profile.

 10.3 Excluded advertising material

-Amendments to this policy need to be approved by Australia’s Science Channel’s Management Team and Board prior to being executed.
+Amendments to this policy need to be approved by The Royal Institution of Australia Management Team and Board prior to being executed.